-Hiking Cerro Chato without a tour guide.
+Hiking Cerro Chato without a tour guide

 If you want to do it alone you need to get to Arenal Lodge Observatory.
 There is a beautiful hotel and you need to pay entrance to the national park 10$ per person (included in the trekking price if you have a guide).
 In the hotel you can ask for a hiking map.
 And there’s a beautiful view of Arenal Volcano from the hotel’s balcony.
 Arenal Volcano is an active, smoking volcano near la Fortuna city.
 But it’s not possible to climb it.
 We were staying few days in la Fortuna and the Arenal Volcano was almost invisible because of the clouds.
-The day we hiked Cerro Chato the visibility was incredible and we could clearly see the smoking crater of Arenal Volcano!
+The day we hiked Cerro Chato the visibility was incredibly good and we could clearly see the smoking crater of Arenal Volcano!

 It generally takes about 2 hours to get to the top of Cerro Chato and an hour back.
 The climb is quite steep and the last 200 meters you need to go down to reach the crater lake.
 It was cold and muddy but still it was a unique chance to swim in an active green crater lake.
 Amazing adventure.
 While hiking Cerro Chato we met many groups of people going down alone but I wouldn’t recommend doing it alone in a rainy season.
 Some people said it was deadly scary!
 Some sections of the trail are narrow and full of slippery roots.
 The scenery is gorgeous but you should know you are entering higher altitude cloud forest.